Jahid-08/osticket-prereqs/README.md

 <img width="782" alt="image" src="https://github.com/user-attachments/assets/0c4807c9-614c-4f6e-a8a3-b7bbcf0795b9" />
 </p>
 <p>
-Here is the final screen before azure creates the virutal machine we configured.
-To get here you go to "www.portal.azure.com" There you will login and find "Virtual Machines" or type it in the search bar.
-Then you click "create" virtual machine and configure the settings.
-Before Azure creates the virtual machine this validation check will appear.
-Once it passes the virtual machine will create.
+This is the final screen before Azure creates the virtual machine we configured.
+To reach this point, navigate to www.portal.azure.com.
+Log in, locate "Virtual Machines" (or use the search bar to find it), and click "Create Virtual Machine" to configure the necessary settings.
+Before Azure proceeds with creating the virtual machine, a validation check will appear.
+Once the validation passes, the virtual machine will be created.
 </p>
 <br />